The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Numerical setup

-With this setup we want to study the dependence of the critical viscosity with the Mach number.
-Therefore, we keep constant $\chi=10$ and we modify $v_{\mathrm{shear}}$ in order to have values of Mach number ranging from 0.01 to 1.8.
-As with the previous setup, we test different values of viscosity for each Mach number to identify the critical viscosity in each case.
+With this setup, we want to study the dependence of the critical viscosity on the Mach number.
+Therefore, we kept $\chi=10$ constant and we modified $v_{\mathrm{shear}}$ to obtain Mach values ranging from 0.01 to 1.8.
+As with the previous setup, we tested different values of viscosity for each Mach number to identify the critical viscosity in each case.